Industry leader challenge

 Daksh Gupta, CEO of Marshall Motor Holdings Plc handed the baton for Ben’s 2017 Industry Leader (ILC) Challenge to Jeremy Hicks, MD of Jaguar Land Rover UK.
-Jeremy, who has been a Trustee of the automotive industry charity, Ben for 2 years, has galvanised his team to raise awareness and crucial funds for the charity in the ‘Jaguar Land Rover Channel Swim Challenge’ 2017.
+Jeremy, who is a Trustee of Ben, galvanised his team to raise awareness and crucial funds for the charity in the ‘Jaguar Land Rover Channel Swim Challenge’ 2017.
 Through the team’s endeavors, the Jaguar Land Rover Channel Swim Challenge raised over £214,000, completely smashing the £160,000 target.

 Jeremy swam the English Channel, along with 13 of his Jaguar Land Rover colleagues in a two team relay in August 2017.
 Jeremy took up the ILC baton and chose the Channel Swim Challenge as he felt it was something that would really test him physically and mentally also requiring an extraordinary team effort.

 The English Channel is 21 miles wide and has taken anything between 7 and 27 hours to swim.
 It’s an incredibly demanding test of endurance and stamina, understandably it’s considered by many to be the ultimate long distance challenge.
 There are extreme conditions, cold water, tides, gusting winds and waves of over 2m.
 It’s not for the faint hearted, the channel is one of the busiest shipping lanes in the world, ferries and tankers take priority also, with other hazards such as the resident jellyfish population.